enso-org/enso-archive/doc/design/engine/engine-services.md

      a future extension to the specification.

-Aside from the language server protocol-based operations, we will definitely need a protocol extension
+Aside from the language server protocol-based operations, we will definitely need a protocol extension to support Enso's custom language functionality.

-### Protocol Communication Patterns
+### Textual Protocol Communication Patterns
 Whatever protocol we decide on will need to have support for a couple of main communication patterns: